-Percutaneous disc decompression is a minimally invasive procedure that can help alleviate pain, numbness, and decreased mobility caused by neural pressure created by a ruptured, herniated, or bulging disc.
+Endoscopic disc decompression is a minimally invasive procedure that can help relieve pain, numbness and decreased mobility caused by nerve pressure created by a ruptured, herniated or bulging disc.
 This technique is performed by inserting a small instrument under X-ray guidance through the skin to reach the affected disc and provide treatment.

-The hard tissue of the spine is composed of vertebrae separated by discs that are designed to provide support and minimize the impact bones receive daily.
-As we age, these discs can weaken, and become more vulnerable to a tear or rupture in the outer wall – or annulus fibrosus – of a disc.
-When a disc ruptures, its gel-like material called the nucleus pulposus may extrude into the spinal column.
-Extruded material can lead to pressure on the nerves, and subsequent pain.
-Age related degenerative disc disease is a leading factor herniation and bulging of discs.
-Traumatic injury of the spine hastens disc degeneration.
+The spine is composed of vertebrae separated by discs that are designed to provide support and minimize the impact that bones sustain daily.
+As we age, these discs can weaken, and their outer walls (or annuli fibrosi) can become more vulnerable to ripping or tearing.
+When a disc ruptures, its inner gel-like material, also called the nucleus pulposus, may extrude into the spinal column.
+This gel can place pressure on the nerves and lead to subsequent pain.
+Age-related degenerative disc disease is a leading factor in the herniation and bulging of discs, but traumatic injury of the spine hastens disc degeneration.

-Percutaneous disc decompression removes disc material as a way to “decompress” or remove – pressure placed on neural tissue, eliminating the source of the patient’s pain.
-Percutaneous disc decompression may be recommended for treatment of a variety of conditions such as sciatica, a symptom of an inflamed or injured sciatic nerve.
-During the procedure, a surgeon, through fluoroscopic guidance, inserts small instruments through the skin and into the damaged disc.
-Small amounts of the nucleus are removed, reducing the compression of the disc and relieving nerve pressure.
+Endoscopic disc decompression is a procedure that removes disc material as a way to “decompress” or release the pressure placed on neural tissue, addressing the source of the patient’s pain.
+Endoscopic disc decompression may be recommended for treatment of a variety of conditions, such as sciatica, a symptom of an inflamed or injured sciatic nerve.
+During the procedure, a surgeon uses fluoroscopic imagery to insert small instruments through the skin and into the damaged disc.
+Small amounts of the nucleus are removed, reducing the swelling of the disc and relieving nerve pressure.

-At Laser Spine Institute, we offer a highly advanced percutaneous disc decompression technique called percutaneous endoscopic discectomy.
+At Laser Spine Institute, we perform a highly advanced disc decompression technique called endoscopic discectomy.
 During this innovative procedure, a small incision is made and a tube is inserted.
 Small surgical instruments are able to access and remove herniated disc or bulging disc material.
-Patients are typically able to walk within an hour after the procedure, and some patients feel pain relief immediately.
+Patients are typically back on their feet within a couple hours after the procedure, and some patients feel pain relief immediately.
 Most of our patients report relief from their symptoms within a short period of time.